A tattoo isn’t complete or permanent until it is fully healed. This takes active participation on your part.

 Individuals heal in so many different ways, it's hard to tell (especially for first-timers) exactly what will happen - whether the tattoo will scab or peel.
 A tattoo in one spot may heal completely different from a tattoo in another spot.
 The way an artist works the skin can also make a difference in the way a tattoo heals.
 There is no way to fortell exactly what every tattoo is going to do while healing or how to heal it.

 Yes, it's probably better for a tattoo to peel, but sometimes people just don't heal this way.
 Sometimes a scab will form no matter what you do.
-For some, it's hard to tell whether or not a scab is forming.
+For some people, it's hard to tell whether or not a scab is forming.
 Sometimes a piece will look like it's scabbed over but will peel, other times it's obvious that a thick, hard scab has formed.
 If a scab does form you may have to do things a bit differently.
 You should always check with your artist before you change any of your aftercare procedure.
 Each artist has their own methods of aftercare.
 In most shops that guarantee their work, if you follow their directions and the tattoo heals badly, they are responsible for a touch up.
 If you deviate from their aftercare without seeking their advice and the tattoo heals badly, you forfeit that guarantee. (listen to YOUR ARTIST, not other artists or your friends... well, maybe other artists in an emergency situation.)

-Each artist at Inkpulsive guarantees their own work and will touch up the tattoo within 3 months of the original date at no cost - unless it's obvious that you abused the tattoo.
+I guarantee all of my work.
+If you don't look good, I don't look good. :) One touch up is available within 3 months of the original date at no cost - unless it's obvious that you abused the tattoo.